Describe the path to what you’re doing now.

 I like to try and isolate what I’m most interested in getting better at.
 It can be very frustrating to keep sucking at something without realizing that it’s not the thing you should be trying to get better at.
 It’s like when our parents used to tell us as kids, “There is something that you don’t even realize you’re good at,” or, “People like you because of this, but you’re mad because it’s not this other thing.”
 Part of successfully growing up is letting go of unrealistic ideas that stop us from recognizing something else we’re good at and might enjoy more than what we’re doing now.
 There could be something 10 times greater than what you’re doing, but you don’t realize it because you’re fixated on the thing you feel like you should be doing.

 “…most of us are so stuck in this notion of how stuff should go that we want to find one of seven stories that matches our narrative.
-The fact is that most of us are wandering around, scared shitless, wondering what the fuck’s going to happen next.
-That’s as true when you’re 11 as it is when you’re in your 40s.
-It’s one reason that people feel very discouraged or disinclined to try new things—they feel like it’s not for them.”
+The fact is that most of us are wandering around, scared shitless, wondering what the fuck’s going to happen next.”

 That’s for sure.
 Was there a point in your life when you decided to take a risk to move forward?